processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## dump_table

-Dump a table to a text file
+Dump a Mnesia table to a text file

 __Arguments:__